Takadimi

 Takadimi is a system devised by Richard Hoffman, William Pelto, and John W. White in 1996 in order to teach rhythm skills.
-Takadimi, while utilizing rhythmic symbols borrowed from classical South Indian carnatic music, differentiates itself from this method by focusing the syllables on meter and on western tonal rhythm.
+Takadimi, while utilizing rhythmic symbols borrowed from classical Hindustani and Carnatic music, differentiates itself from this method by focusing the syllables on meter and western tonal rhythm.
 Takadimi is based on the use of specific syllables at certain places within a beat.
-Takadimi is used in classrooms from elementary level up through the collegiate level, and it meets National Content Standard 5 by teaching both reading and notating music.
+Takadimi is used in classrooms from elementary level up through the collegiate level.
+It meets National Content Standard 5 by teaching both reading and notating music.

 Development

 Takadimi is similar to the Kodály method, developed in 1935 in Hungary.

 Both systems can be traced back to the 19th century French Time-Names system.
 Hoffman, Pelto, and White developed the system with certain goals in mind.
 As stated by the developers themselves: